 Armed with its broad jurisdictional mandate, the Subcommittee has conducted investigations into a wide variety of topics of public concern, ranging from financial misconduct, to commodities speculation, predatory lending, and tax evasion.
-Over the years, the Subcommittee has also conducted investigations into criminal wrongdoing, including money laundering, the narcotics trade, child pornography, labor racketeering, and organized crime activities.
+Over the years, the Subcommittee has also conducted investigations into criminal wrongdoing, including money laundering, the narcotics trade, child pornography, labor racketeering, human trafficking, the opioid crisis, and organized crime activities.
 In addition, the Subcommittee has investigated a wide range of allegations of waste, fraud, and abuse in government programs and consumer protection issues, addressing problems ranging from unfair credit card practices to health care fraud.
-In the 113th Congress, the Subcommittee held eight hearings and issued ten reports on a wide range of issues, including bank misconduct, hidden offshore bank accounts, corporate tax avoidance, online advertising abuses, conflicts of interest affecting the stock market, missteps in processing 501(c)(4) applications for tax-exempt status, defense acquisition problems, and inappropriate bank involvement with physical commodities.
+In the 115th Congress, the Subcommittee held six hearings and issued six reports on a wide range of issues, including online sex trafficking; the shipment of illicit opioids through U.S. postal mail; the Department of Health and Human Services' care of unaccompanied alien children; the federal infrastructure permitting process; sanctions compliance and the nuclear agreement with Iran; and the pricing of prescription drugs.